delineateio/www/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-The repo description should be added here and describe at least:

-* Purpose of the repo e.g. problem/opportunity statement
-* High level description of the overall approach/solution
+The [delineate.io](https://www.delineate.io) website is hosted using [Vercel](https://vercel.com/), the deployment takes advantage of the Vercel capabilities for previewing:

+* The preview website is at [delineate.dev](https://www.delineate.dev)
+* The production website is at [delineate.io](https://www.delineate.io)

+As part of this solution the cloud resource infrastructure has also been automated, including both Vercel and [Cloudflare](https://www.cloudflare.com).

 ## Built With